Pretius/apex-enhanced-lov-item/README.md

 * Pretius APEX Enhanced Column Attributes -> http://bit.ly/1GT5Pbg

 ##Intro
-**The plugin works only with APEX 4.x at the moment.
-Version for APEX 5 will be released soon.
+**The plugin works with APEX 4.x and APEX 5.
+Version for APEX 5 has been released in February 2016.
 Check our roadmap for all planned improvements.**
 APEX Enhanced LOV item plugin was created to meet business needs for items that provide the following features:
 * Filter report data for multiple values
 * Fast autocomplete while typing